onflow/flow/flips/20220203-capability-controllers.md

 pub struct PublicAccount {
     // ...
     // removed: fun getLinkTarget(_ path: CapabilityPath): Path?
+    // moved and renamed:
-    // changed: fun getCapability<T: &Any>(_ path: PublicPath): Capability<T>
+    //   old: fun getCapability<T: &Any>(_ path: CapabilityPath): Capability<T>
+    //   new: fun Capabilities.get<T: &Any>(_ path: CapabilityPath): Capability<T>?

+    pub let capabilities: &PublicAccount.Capabilities

+    pub struct Capabilities {

         /// Returns the capability at the given public path.
         /// Returns nil if the capability does not exist,
-    /// or if the given type is not a supertype of the capability's borrow type. pub fun getCapability<T: &Any>(_ path: PublicPath): Capability<T>?
+        /// or if the given type is not a supertype of the capability's borrow type. pub fun get<T: &Any>(_ path: PublicPath): Capability<T>?

         /// Borrows the capability at the given public path.
         /// Returns nil if the capability does not exist, or cannot be borrowed using the given type.
-    /// The function is equivalent to `getCapability(path)?.borrow()`. pub fun borrowCapability<T: &Any>(_ path: PublicPath): T?
+        /// The function is equivalent to `get(path)?.borrow()`. pub fun borrow<T: &Any>(_ path: PublicPath): T?
+    }
 }
 ```